 You need to be critical, when myths about cholesterol are aired

-In December 2018, on a very big website, the Danish national broadcast company Danish Radio, dr.dk we could read an article in which a Danish researcher repeats, how dangerous and unhealthy it is to eat saturated fats and that cholesterol is bad for you.
-The article was in many other other ways full of weird beliefs and conclusions, so I´m glad to see that it is now removed from the site.
-However, I dare not think about the amount of readers who had time to read it, and who actually believe what they read – why shouldn´t they, it was a doctor who spoke.
+In December 2018, on a very big website, the Danish national broadcast company Danish Radio, dr.dk an article was launched in which a Danish researcher repeats, how dangerous and unhealthy it is to eat saturated fats and that cholesterol is bad for you.
+The article was in several other ways full of weird beliefs and conclusions, so I´m glad to see that it is now removed from the site.
+However, I dare not think about the amount of readers who had time to read it, and who actually believe what they read – why shouldn´t they, it was am MD, who spoke.
 But it was a repetition of what we have heard soooo many times.
 We readers were again told a full fat lie about saturated fats.
 In 2018!

 It is well known, that the more a lie is repeated, the more it seems to become a true story.
 If there is one lie, that has been repeated endlessly, it is the one about saturated fat and cholesterol being bad, dangerous, damaging for your health.
 This repetition has happened though decades, and nowadays appears like the one and only truth.
 But like Uffe Ravnskov writes in his book “Why Having a High Cholesterol Is Advantageous”:

 “Convincing half the world that saturated fat is damaging to your health is nothing but a masterpice of deception.”